(Updated Oct. 8, 2019 with information on model training.)

 As with the notification requirements, employers who fail to meet training and education requirements are subject to fines of up to $1,000.

 Other Changes Under the Anti-Sexual Harassment Law in Connecticut

 The current law has a statute of limitations on filing a complaint, giving individuals 180 days following an alleged instance of sexual harassment to report it.
 Under the new law, an individual claiming discrimination and/or sexual harassment that occurred on or after Oct.
 1, 2019, now has 300 days following the alleged incident to file a claim.

 Additionally, the amount of damages that can be awarded have expanded to include reasonable attorneys’ fees and costs in the finding of a discriminatory employment practice.
 The presiding officer in the hearing would make such a decision.

 The new law also includes additional punitive damages available to the plaintiff in a complaint filed in court upon finding of discriminatory employment practice.
 The CHRO also is authorized to assign CHRO counsel to bring a civil action in lieu of an administrative hearing when the CHRO determines that a civil action is in the public interest and if both parties to the administrative hearing mutually agree.
 Any such civil action will be tried by a bench trial.

 Can an Employer’s Business be Inspected for Compliance with Anti-Sexual Harassment Law in Connecticut?

 Yes.
 Under the new law, the executive director of the CHRO is authorized to assign a designated representative of the CHRO to enter an employer’s business during normal business hours to ensure compliance with the posting requirements and to review all records, policies, procedures, and training materials maintained by the employer.

-Paychex will continue to monitor for updates on the CHRO’s website for details about training and educational materials.
-We can also provide additional support to help your business with its HR needs, including helping keep you up to date on federal and state regulations that affect compliance.
+The CHRO posted on its website Oct.
+1, 2019, model training and educational materials.
+Paychex can also provide additional support to help your business with its HR needs, including helping keep you up to date on federal and state regulations that affect compliance.